 Based on the constraints on the optimization model, there is no scope of any reduction of takt time as the values of the each of the parameters (L, Tp, p, N) are at their extreme limits.

 In such a scenario, an innovative idea was generated to break the constraints for capacity expansion.
-Due to conical shape of teh CPT funnel, the pitch, width and length of the frit-sealing jigs can be reduced by overlapping CPTs with adjacent CPTs on the front, rear and same rows of CPTs.
+Due to conical shape of the CPT funnel, the pitch, width and length of the frit-sealing jigs can be reduced by overlapping CPTs with adjacent CPTs on the front, rear and same rows of CPTs.

 So, there are two options: